Ivztoz8/Ivztoz8/README.md

 * 🌱 I’m currently learning Angular in a specialization course.
 * 🌱 I’m currently learning Tailwind css in a online course.
 * 🌱 I’m learning linux kernel in a independent study.
-* 🌱 I’m learning R css in a online (UDEMY) course.
+* 🌱 I’m learning R studio in a online (UDEMY) course for the study of the economic trends of financial products.
 * 🌱 I'm deepening the study of magnetic fields and optics for the reception of electromagnetic waves in possible energy developments.